Sami Khedira: VfB Stuttgart

 Before joining the youth team of VfB Stuttgart in 1995, he played at TV Oeffingen.
 In the first months of the 2006–07 season, he was called up into VfB's Bundesliga squad by manager Armin Veh.
 His debut followed on 1 October 2006 against Hertha BSC, replacing Antônio da Silva at the end of the 2–2 away draw.
-He scored his first two goals on 29 October in the 3–0 win against Schalke 04 at the Mercedes-Benz-Arena.
+He scored his first two goals on 29 October in the 3–0 win against Schalke 04 at the Mercedes-Benz Arena.
 On 29 January 2007 he signed his first professional contract at VfB, valid until June 2009.
 In the last game of the season on 19 May, Khedira scored the winner as Die Schwaben came from behind to defeat Energie Cottbus 2–1 and became champions for the first time in 15 years.

 On 9 July 2008, he extended his contract until the summer of 2011.
 In the ensuing season, he scored a career-best 7 league goals in 27 games, including both in a 2–2 draw against Bayern Munich on 13 December.

 Real Madrid

 On 30 July 2010, Khedira moved to Real Madrid after 98 Bundesliga appearances for an undisclosed fee, signing a contract until 2015.
 Khedira made his debut on 13 August in a friendly match against Bayern Munich, which Real Madrid won 4–2 on penalties for the Franz-Beckenbauer-Cup.
 His league debut came sixteen days later, in a 0–0 away draw against Mallorca.
 He made 40 appearances across his first season in Spain and won his first club honour on 20 April 2011 as his team won the Copa del Rey final against El Clásico rivals FC Barcelona.

 He scored his first competitive goal for Real Madrid in the Champions League, on 18 October 2011 against Olympique Lyonnais.
 He scored his first Copa del Rey goal against Málaga CF in a 3–2 home win when Real Madrid were trailing behind 0–2, and his first league goal against RCD Espanyol in a 5–0 home win.

 On 21 April 2012, Khedira scored his second league goal, against Barcelona; the goal was Real Madrid's 108th of the season in the league, breaking the previous La Liga record of 107, also set by them in the 1989–90 season.

-On 24 May 2014, Khedira was in the starting 11 against Atletico Madrid in the UEFA Championship League final, in which Real Madrid won 4-1.
+On 24 May 2014, Khedira was in the starting 11 against Atletico Madrid in the UEFA Champions League final, in which Real Madrid won 4-1.